This post is part of the series Xenophobia in South Africa

 Mohamed said the attacks were similar to anti-immigrant violence that erupted in both 2008 and 2015, displacing hundreds of thousands of foreigners.

 The police spokesman, Col. Lungelo Dlamini, said: “We have arrested 15 people for crimes ranging from public violence, murder and attempted murder.
 We have deployed all over the township to avoid the return of violence.”

 The main opposition Democratic Alliance condemned the violence, saying “any form of xenophobia is unacceptable and has no place in our diverse society.”

 Continue reading this series:

-African Immigrants Deserves Far Better from South Africa.
-Not Xenophobia
+African Immigrants Deserve Far Better from South Africa, Not Xenophobia